VDBWRAIR/bio_bits/docs/scripts/degen_regions.rst

 sequeces and reports their position as well as the annotated gene name that contains them.

+The fasta file must be previously aligned to the query sequence.
+That is, if you are using a genbank annotation file or having the script download it for you, you should have aligned all your input sequences to that sequence.

 The annotation is retrieved via supplied genbank accession, genbank file path or gene tab/csv file.